JohnEarnest/Decker/docs/decker.md

 ![](images/protoprops.gif)

 Next, let's set a size for our prototype.
-Click the _Prototype &#8594; Size..._ menu item.
-This will switch the editor into a special mode with several draggable handles.
-For now, we're just interested in the bottom-right handle.
-Drag it until you're satisfied with the size, and then exit "sizing mode" with _Prototype &#8594; Confirm Size_ or by pressing "space" on the keyboard.
-(Note: if you have a specific pixel size in mind, you can also directly set the prototype size via the Listener without entering "sizing mode"- for example, `me.size:100,50`.)
+Choose the Widgets tool and drag the handle at the bottom-right corner of the prototype until you're satisfied with the size.
+(Note: if you have a specific pixel size in mind, you can also directly set the prototype size via the Listener- for example, `me.size:100,50`.)

 ![](images/protosize.gif)